trustoverip/spec-up-t-website/docs/intro.md

 Spec-Up-T works on Github.
 The specification is stored in a Github repo.
 Editing can be done locally in a suitable editor (Visual Studio Code is widely used), or can be done web-based via the editor provided by Github if you are logged in.

+*Github Actions* is a convenient way to automate things within Github by creating *workflows*.
+For example, you can create a workflow that generates an updated version of the specification.

 ## Roles